 Step 1: Export the SQL Azure Database

-5. Save the BACPAC file to your local machine.
+5. Save the BACPAC file locally.

 Step 2: Import the BACPAC File to Your Local SQL Server